María Martín-Romero, 5th Countess of Castillo Fiel

 María Martín-Romero, 5th Countess of Castillo Fiel (in full, Doña María Martín-Romero y Godoy di Bassano-Crowe, quinta condesa de Castillo Fiel) (13 May 1856 – 26 November 1904), was a Spanish noblewoman.

-María Martín-Romero was born in Madrid, the daughter of don Felix Martín y Romero (Superior Chief of Civil Administration [a high-level civil servant], Commander of the Order of Charles III, Secretary of HCM [Her Catholic Majesty]) and of Matilde de Godoy di Bassano y Crowe, 4th Countess of Castillo Fiel (Paris, 1830 – Madrid, 1901).
+María Martín-Romero was born in Madrid, the daughter of don Felix Martín y Romero (Superior Chief of Civil Administration [a senior civil servant], Commander of the Order of Charles III, Secretary of HCM [Her Catholic Majesty]) and of Matilde de Godoy di Bassano y Crowe, 4th Countess of Castillo Fiel (Paris, 1830 – Madrid, 1901).

 Marriage and children

-On 7 December 1871, in Málaga, she married don Eduardo Antonio Crespo y Gálvez del Postigo (18 December 1838 - 8 November 1893), Alcalde of Málaga and Gentleman of the Chamber of HCM [His Catholic Majesty], and had three sons and one daughter:
+On 7 December 1871, in Málaga, she married don Eduardo Antonio Crespo y Gálvez del Postigo (18 December 1838 - 8 November 1893), Alcalde of Málaga and Gentleman of the Chamber of HCM, and had three sons and one daughter: